This page lists the main features and unique tools provided by the hTooltip component.

 3. OS visual style and effects

-The tooltips created with hTooltip automatically use the visual effects (the fade or slide effect) available in your OS.
-The hTooltip tooltips also use Windows XP, Vista and Windows 7 visual styles if they are available in your app.
+The tooltips created with hTooltip automatically use the the fade or slide effects available in the OS.
+The hTooltip tooltips are also rendered with Windows 7 or Windows 10 visual styles if they are available in your app.

 4. On-demand tooltips

 hTooltip provides you with the ability to display a tooltip on demand.
-You display such display-on-demands tooltips when you need it and in the specified point in your form:
+You display such a display-on-demand tooltip when you need it and at the specified location on your form:

 5. Tracking tooltips